devarofi/jetz/README.md

 # Jetz 🚀
-Jetz is a library for writing front end with declarative javascript DOM.
+Jetz is a front-end framework javascript for build a front end with declarative javascript DOM.

 ## Demo
 Write this command in terminal :